iamacatperson/the-tv-database/README.md

 * Type ```npm install``` to install all dependencies

+## Important: Before you start the app

+This app needs an API key to request data from [The Movie Database](https://www.themoviedb.org/).

+To do this:

+* Add a .env file in the root folder of the project (the-tv-database/.env)
+* Copy-paste the credentials (to be provided by the developer)

+You may now start the app by typing ```npm start``` in your terminal.

 ## Functionality overview

 * Browse TV shows
 * See TV show details
 * Search / Sort TV shows
 * Favourite TV shows
+* Responsive

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)